Five Essential SEO items that you can’t neglect

-As has been discussed in previous Rusty Mango blogs, you must fill your pages with useful, appropriate and high-quality content.
+As has been discussed in previous blogs, you must fill your pages with useful, appropriate, and high-quality content.
 The whole purpose of your site is to provide a service to your clients and prospects.
-Don’t lose site of that goal!
-To boost your SEO, you need a number of inbound links (people linking to you) and this won’t happen without content that is helpful and valuable to your visitors.
+Don’t lose sight of that goal!
+To boost your SEO, you need to use a mix of inbound and outbound links and this won’t happen without content that is helpful and valuable to your visitors.

 #2 – Page URL

-This is actually name of the page that is used in the address bar of the web browser.
-If at all possible, use a couple of keywords in the URL that globally describe the content of the page.
+This is the name of the page that is used in the address bar of the web browser.
+If possible, use a couple of keywords in the URL that globally describe the content of the page.
 Don’t use spaces or underscores as these can confuse the Google bots, instead use hyphens to separate words.

 If you are a WordPress CMS user, check your permalinks in the Settings section of your dashboard for this item.

 A title tag is the small snippet of information that gets displayed at the top of a web browser.
 For your site, use your SEO plug-in (see above) and ensure that each page (and post) that you create has a relevant title tag that includes keywords from the text on the page.

 In the “old” days, ALT tags (the text that pops up when floating a cursor over an image) were used primarily to help visually impaired users of the web.
 These days, in additions to this important role they still play; ALT tags can be used to boost SEO by including keywords in them once again.

 Are you starting to see a theme here?
 KEYWORDS are everything to SEO!!

 #5 Keyword Overuse!